Accident and Near Miss Reporting

 - Structural Components of Warehouse Racking

-- Any property damage in excess of $100 (excluding quality defects for which Nonconforming Material tag is used)
+- Any property damage in excess of $100 (excluding quality defects utilizing Nonconforming Material tags)

-- A near miss is an unplanned event that did not result in injury, occupational illness, or damage, but had the potential to do so.
-Only a fortunate break in the chain of events prevented an injury, fatality, illness, or damage.
+- An unplanned event that had potential for injury, illness, or damage, but where a break in the chain of events prevented harm.

-- The following observations must be immediately corrected and reported to management.
-A First Report of Incident form must be submitted for these observations:
+- The following observations must be immediately corrected, reported to management, and documented via a First Report of Incident form:

 - Unsafe act on or around a powered industrial vehicle